MaWoe/UMSpeedTest/README.md

 # UMSpeedTest
-Log into UM web interface and run speed test
+Logs into UM web interface and runs the speed test via selenium